 Mr Tass Liveris, Executive Member

 Tass Liveris has been a director of the Law Council since October 2014.
-He was elected to the Executive in December 2017.
+He has been an Executive member since 2018.

 Mr Liveris was the President of Law Society Northern Territory for 3 years (2015–17).
-As a Law Council director, he has been a member of the Finance and Risk Committee (2015), the Corporate Governance Committee (2016-17) and the Young Lawyers Committee (2015-17).
+As a Law Council director, he has been a member of the Finance and Risk Committee (2015), the Corporate Governance Committee (2016-current ) and the Young Lawyers Committee (2015-current ).

 Mr Liveris has had a diverse career in criminal and civil law, having worked at the Perth office of the Commonwealth DPP, the Office of the Director of Public Prosecutions for WA and the litigation division of Clayton Utz in Darwin.
 Since 2010, Mr Liveris has practised as a barrister at William Forster Chambers in Darwin in a wide range of civil and administrative law areas, including contract and tort disputes, employment law, licensing, workers compensation and migration law.